Frequently Asked Question

 Can I complete the entire MPA program online?

 Yes!
 You can complete your entire MPA degree from the comfort of your own keyboard.
 Of course, if you wish to have a personal meeting with your professor, you are most welcome to do so although they are available in weekly online chats and by phone and email.

 How long is each MPA course?

 The MPA is 42 or 39 credits (depending on waiver of pre-service internship).
 Each course is three (3) credit hours and delivered in 8-week sessions.
-Students may complete their MPA program 100% on-line, or in a on-ground hybrid format at our Fishkill, NY Executive Center, or locations in Albany or NYC.
+Students may complete their MPA program 100% on-line, or in a on-ground hybrid format at our locations in Poughkeepsie (main campus), Albany or NYC (Queens).